guillaumelobet/evoDevoClass/_posts/2017-03-06-Reading_Material.md

 ## Learning Objective
 <br>
 1. At the end of reading this material you should be able to briefly define the field of evolutionary development.
+2. Explain how time is conveyed on a phylogenetic tree.

 <br>
 <hr>